gilburns/Installomator-wiki/Tutorial-3-for-a-label-with-a-bad-versioning.md

 It is always the best to make sure that labels contain the `appNewVersion` variable, as we can then make sure to only ask the user to close the app, if we actually have an update for them.
 If it is not provided, Installomator will ask to close it, before going through with the update, even though it is actually not updated.

+From looking at the output from `buildLabel.sh` we saw Location-lines with version number in them.
+Those can be used.

-The easiest way to start out is to do `curl -fsIL` and then enter the download URL, as that will write out headings (I) from the server of the file, and accept redirects (L) (with force and silent), like this:
+It is done with `curl -fsIL` and then enter the download URL, as that will write out headings (I) from the server of the file, and accept redirects (L) (with force and silent), like this:
 `curl -fsIL https://configure.zsa.io/wally/osx`

 You will get several fields out as text, and location can be the first to look at: